Japanese Prime Minister Abe to resign over health concerns: Report

 READ: How possible successors stack up if Japan PM Abe resigns

-He has beefed up military spending and expanded the role of the armed forces, but his dream of revising the pacifist constitution has failed due to divided public opinion.
+A year later, Japan adopted laws scrapping a ban on exercising the right of collective self-defence or defending a friendly country under attack.

+But Abe proved unable to revise the US-drafted, post-war constitution's pacifist Article 9, a personal mission that also eluded his grandfather, Nobusuke Kishi, who quit as premier in 1960 because of uproar over a US-Japan security pact.

-He resigned abruptly as prime minister in 2007, citing ill health after a year plagued by scandals in his Cabinet and a huge election loss for his ruling party.
+Abe resigned from his first stint as prime minister in 2007, citing ill-health after a year plagued by scandals in his cabinet and a huge election loss for his ruling party.
 He had since kept his illness in check with medicine that was not previously available.